SmittyWerbenJJ/blender-NodeIO/README.md

-# eevee_for_daz
+# blender NodeIO

-This Application is used to export Blender Material Node trees for further processing
+This Application is used to export Blender Material Nodes for further processing.